Top 10 Hip Hotels in Los Angeles

-A rock-and-roll landmark on the Sunset Strip.
+This rock-and-roll landmark holds court on the legendary Sunset Strip.